NormB/colima-services/wiki/Debugging-Techniques.md

 # Debugging Techniques

-Systematic debugging approaches for all services in the Colima Services environment.
+Systematic debugging approaches for all services in the DevStack Core environment.

 ## Table of Contents